ChrisW-priv/PersonalVault/zettelkasten/Determinant of a matrix.md

 Determinant is a factor by which a space is scaled by the matrix after a [[Linear transformation]].

 Special cases:
-- If the determinant of a matrix is 0 then a transformation reduses a dimentionality of space.
-In other words makes the basis vectors linearly dependent.
+- If the determinant of a matrix is 0 then a transformation reduces a dimensionality of space.
+In other words makes the basis vectors [[Linear dependence|linearly dependent]].
 For example turns a 2d space into a 1d line.
 - If the determinant of a matrix is negative then a transformation "flips" the space as in flipping a sheet of paper.

 ### Computation